UX Case Study - Weather notification application

 Brainstorming

-1. User downloads and launches AWeather
+1. The user downloads and launches AWeather.

 Userflow chart

-Push notification from AWeather
+Push notification from AWeather Example - push notification from AWeather

 Sketch